teodragovic/teodragovic.github.io/posts/2021-08-22-old-geezers.md

 https://www.fibra.hr/katalog/izdanja/kolorka-110-stare-prdonje/497/

-Very fun, I really enjoyed it.
+Much fun, I really enjoyed it.
 Has traces of Asterix, Gaston and [Ordinary Victories](https://www.amazon.com/Ordinary-Victories-Manu-Larcenet/dp/1561634239).
 The drawing initially reminded me of Disney’s One Hundred and One Dalmatians.
 Gags are great, drawing and coloring are beautiful.
 Nice balance between humor, social commentary and relationship drama.